 Only an experimental approach could confirm whether any of the potential sites identified in the Cry1Ab protein were actual N-glycosylation sites.
-To assess whether post-translational glycosylation had occurred, glycosylation analysis of a purified Cry1Ab protein sample from E. coli was undertaken using a commercially available glycoprotein detection kit.
+To assess whether post-translational glycosylation had occurred, glycosylation analysis of a purified Cry1Ab protein sample from E. coli as well as from a Cry1Ab standard was undertaken using a commercially available glycoprotein detection kit.
 No glycoprotein staining was detected.
-Although not required, glycosylation analysis of a purified PAT protein sample from E. coli was also undertaken and, as expected, no glycostaining was detected.
+Although not required, glycosylation analysis of a purified protein sample from E. coli was also undertaken and, as expected, no glycostaining was detected.